teachyourselfcoding/tp/docs/UserGuide.md

 Adds a new Lesson into both your Schedule Manager and Module Manager.
 Lesson will only be added into weeks when there are lessons conducted according to the NUS curriculum.
 This means that the lesson will not be added  into dates during Reading Weeks, Vacation, and Examination weeks.
-If there is a clash in timings detected (the time of the lesson to be added clashes with another lesson or event), the user will be given a choice if he still wants to add the lesson or not by typing `Yes` or `No`
+If there is a clash in timings detected (the time of the lesson to be added clashes with another lesson or event), the lesson will not be added.

 `lesson TITILE COURSECODE /on DAYOFWEEK  STARTTIME ENDTIME`